 The reporting requirements under EMIR are made more complex by the fact that the definition of an OTC derivative under EMIR includes exchange-traded derivatives executed on non-equivalent non-EU trading venues (equivalence of a third country market is determined in accordance with Article 2a of EMIR).
-This means that an FC will beis responsible and legally liable for reporting the details of exchange-traded derivatives on such venues on behalf of an NFC-.
+This means that an FC is responsible and legally liable for reporting the details of exchange-traded derivatives on such venues on behalf of an NFC-.

 The 'Mandatory Reporting Opt-Out' in the Derivatives Annex of the MRRA may be useful in this regard; the NFC- may choose to opt-out of Mandatory Reporting in respect of exchange-traded derivatives categorised as OTC Derivatives.
 The Delegated Reporting Provisions could then apply both to Exchange-Traded Derivatives and exchange-traded derivatives categorised as OTC Derivatives.
 The Mandatory Reporting Provisions would apply only to any other OTC Derivatives.
-This may assist with addressing the practical difficulties associated with different reporting models for Exchange-Traded Derivatives and venue-traded derivatives that are categorised as OTC Derivatives under EMIR.
-Market participants should be aware that further clarification may be provided by regulators on the scope of the mandatory reporting obligation.
+This may assist with addressing the practical difficulties associated with different reporting models for Exchange-Traded Derivatives and venue-traded derivatives that are categorised as OTC Derivatives under EMIR.9

-The information that the Reporting Party will need to report for itself and its counterparty is currently set out in Tables 1 and 2 of the EMIR reporting annexes§\10.
+The information that the Reporting Party will need to report for itself and its counterparty is currently set out in Tables 1 and 2 of the EMIR reporting annexes10.
 Table 1 details 'Counterparty Data', which includes counterparty ID, whether, in the case of an NFC, the transaction is a "hedging" transaction that does not count towards meeting the clearing threshold, mark-to-market value of the contract and value of collateral.
 Table 2 details 'Common Data'.
 This table includes maturity date, termination date, trade ID and price/rate.
 The Derivatives Annex of the MRRA includes various elections in respect of this data.
-On 29 April 2024, technical standards introducing new regulatory reporting pursuant to the EMIR REFIT Regulation will come into effect.
-Pursuant to these new technical standards, 'Common Data' will be detailed in Table 2 and Table 3 and will include, in Table 3, additional collateral information.
+On 29 April 2024, technical standards introducing new regulatory reporting pursuant to the EMIR REFIT Regulation will come into effect.11 Pursuant to these new technical standards, 'Common Data' will be detailed in Table 2 and Table 3 and will include, in Table 3, additional collateral information.
 The MRRA is drafted to accommodate these future changes to the EMIR reporting regime.